-The OSP Framework, the Outsourcing Policy and the OSP Procedure put an emphasis on the assessment of critical or important functions.
+The Outsourcing Framework, the Outsourcing Policy and the OSP Procedure put an emphasis on the assessment of critical or important functions or activities.
 According to the Outsourcing Policy, the Board of Directors is responsible for reviewing and approving critical or important outsourced functions.
-Furthermore, the OSP Policy states that the Company must define a Criticality Assessment process to determine if an outsourced function is critical or important.
+Furthermore, the Outsourcing Policy states that the Company must define a Criticality Assessment process to determine if an outsourced function is critical or important.